jianboqi/CSF/README.md

 ### How to use CSF in C++

-Now, CSF is built by CMake, it produces a static library, which can be used by other c++ program.
+Now, CSF is built by CMake, it produces a static library, which can be used by other c++ programs.
+To build the library, run:
 #### linux
 ```bash
 cmake .